SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 	Race Strategist.AudioDevice=Headphone

 *Headphone* is only an example for any audio device configured and named "Headphone" in the standard Windows settings.
 You only have to enter those lines, where you want to configure a non-default audio device, if not present the currently selected default audio device will be used.

+As you might expect, you can configure voice input as well.
+There are some additional things to consider, though, as you can see in the example below.

+	[Input]
+	Default.AudioDevice=Streaming
+	Activation.AudioDevice=Headphone
+	Race Spotter.AudioDevice=Headphone
+	Race Engineer.AudioDevice=Headphone
+	Race Strategist.AudioDevice=Headphone
+	Controller.AudioDevice=Headphone

+First you have to identify the default audio input device, which should be active whenever no voice input is captured by Simulator Controller (i.e. the Push-To-Talk button is not activated).
+This may be important, when you are using different microphones, for example, because you are streaming your race on a video platform.
+In the example above, this microphone device is named "Streaming".
+This setting must be identical to that you have chosen in the Windows settings, otherwise you won't get the desired results.

+After defining the default input device, you can configure the voice input devices for all Simulator Controller dialog partners, most and foremost the Race Assistants.
+A special listener is the *Activation* object, which listens to the activation phrases, as you might expect.
+Typically you will use here the same input device here, you use to talk to the Assistants.
+Additionally, if you are using voice commands to trigger actions in Simulator Controller, for example switching between track automations, you can also set the input audio device for the *Controller* object as well.

+Similar to the output settings shown above, you only have to enter those audio devices, which differ from the default audio device.

 ## Monitoring health and activities